Essential Tips for Selecting the Best Marketing Agency for your HealthTech Company

 The process of requesting a proposal is changing.
 Many companies opt for an RFP as a way to easily weigh the pros and cons for each agency.
 Whether or not your company wants to go the route of a formal RFP, there are some questions you should ask all your vendors.

-12 Key Questions to Ask Before Choosing Your Agency
+12 Key Questions to Ask Your Agency Candidates

 - What services do you offer?